irenehsubayesBA/Bayes/Network Analytics/README.md

 ------------------

+***Group Project***

-Firstly, the goal of group project is to provide actionable insights on how to improve the performance of R&D projects by assembling the right team of engineers.
+The goal of group project is to provide actionable insights on how to improve the performance of R&D projects by assembling the right team of engineers.

 ```NA_group project.ipynb```: